Academics

 Students:

-• Complete fall meeting with College Counselor to begin to finalize your college list and application strategy
+• Complete the fall meeting with the College Counselor and parent(s) to begin to finalize your college list and application strategy. (required)

 • Organize your college list and understand what each school requires of you and their deadlines.
-You should intend to apply to between 6 to 12 schools depending on how many Reach schools are on your list.
-You should have at least two Likely and four Target schools on your list (identified by your College Counselor).
+You should intend to apply to between 6 to 10 schools, depending on the balance of your list (the Archmere average is 7 schools per student).
+You should have at least 2-3 Likely schools, 4-6 Target schools, and 0-3 Reach schools on your list (identified by your College Counselor in July).

-• Understand that your senior year performance will be shared with the colleges that you apply to after the first semester and that the coursework you are completing is preparing you for college success.
-It may also be providing you an opportunity for college credit!
+• Understand that your senior year performance will be shared with the colleges that you apply to after the first semester, and that the coursework you are completing is preparing you for college success.
+It may also provide you with an opportunity for college credit!

-• Attend College Seminar class once a cycle
+• Attend Senior College Seminar class once a cycle. (required)

-• Request, from the testing service, that your scores be forwarded to the colleges you intend to apply to at least one month prior to deadlines
+• Request, from the testing service, that your scores be forwarded to the colleges you intend to apply to at least one month prior to deadlines.
+If you are unsure if you should use your scores, be sure to speak to your college counselor.

 • Schedule interviews with schools that welcome the opportunity.
 Prepare for interviews with College Counseling.

-• Search for scholarship opportunities through resources provided and submit applications by deadlines.
-If the transcript and/or recommendations are required that request must be made at least one month prior to the deadline via a Yellow Sheet
+• Search for scholarship opportunities through the resources provided and submit applications by the deadlines.
+If a transcript and/or recommendations are required, that request must be made at least one month prior to the deadline via a Scholarship Form.

 Parents/Caregivers:

-• Discuss the testing plan with your student
+• Discuss the fall testing plan with your student.

-• Discuss with your student what types of application process they intend on using – Early Action, Early Decision, Regular Decision, or Rolling Decision
+• Discuss with your student what types of application process they intend on using – Early Action, Early Decision, Regular Decision, or Rolling Decision.
+Early Decision applications will require a signed ED Agreement with parent approval.
+Review student’s application plan (spreadsheet in CC26 folder).

-• Contact the College Counseling Office with questions, concerns, or for clarifications
+• Contact the College Counseling Office with questions, concerns, or for clarification.

 • Review application decisions with your student and assist them in making a decision that is best for their future.
 Reach out to College Counseling for professional and unbiased feedback.